Furnal-Equinox/virtual.furnalequinox.com/example-content/dealers/dealer-1/index.md

 ---
+# Note the bars at the top and bottom of this section!
+This is a special YAML segment
+# called frontmatter. gatsby-transformer-remark parses the YAML here into data fields.

+# If you look at a post under /posts/, you will see that the text below this YAML segment
+# is rendered as the body of the post.

+# gatsby-node.js uses this field to determine which template to use
+# for generating a page.
 layout: dealer

+# the dealer's store's name
 title: 'Title'

 dealer: 'Dealer\'s name'

+# we're not using this field, but you could use this to distinguish
+# dealers that specialize in 2D / 3D art verses dealers that specialize in merchandise
 kind: 'dealer'

+# whether or not the dealer's content is 18+ / NSFW
+isAdult: false

-premium: true # whether or not the dealer has paid for a premium spot
+# whether or not the dealer has paid for a premium spot
+isPremium: true

+# A short blurb describing the store
 description: 'Description'

+# The URL of the dealer's store or website.
 url: 'Dealer\'s website'

+# A big image that the website uses as a thumbnail on the dealers page
+# and as a hero image on the dealer's individual page.
 banner: './the-image-file-in-the-same-folder-as-this-file.png'

+# Optional images.
 images:
     - './the-image-file-in-the-same-folder-as-this-file-2.png'
     - './the-image-file-in-the-same-folder-as-this-file-3.png'
     - './the-image-file-in-the-same-folder-as-this-file-4.png'

+# Optional GIFs.
 gifs:
     - './an-optional-gif.gif'

+# Social media URLs.
+# Use the full URL, not just the username.
-social: # You can fill in as many of these as you like.
+# You can fill in as many of these as you like.
+social:
     behance: ''
     deviantart: 'Dealer\'s DeviantArt'
     discord: ''